errorcodezero/errorcodezero.dev/src/content/blog/bottom-up-parser-example.md

 is and have some understanding of what the job of a [parser](https://wikipedia.org/wiki/Parsing) is.
-This very specifically is going to be using a simple version of an [LR parser](https://wikipedia.org/wiki/LR_parser) I'm going to jump right into this to help explain this.
+This very specifically is going to be using a simple version of an [LR parser](https://wikipedia.org/wiki/LR_parser)

 ## Start off: Defining Grammar